yclas/documentation/integrating-google-maps-classifieds-website.md

 ### Google Maps in ad

-Once you have **Google Maps in the publish new page** enabled you are ready to show the map in the advertisement page:
+Once you have **Google Maps in the publish new page** enabled, you are ready to show the map in the advertisement page:

 * Log in to your admin panel
 * Go to **Settings** > **Advertisement** > **Display Options**